Governor of New South Wales: History

 Aside from the Crown itself, the office of Governor of New South Wales is the oldest constitutional office in Australia.
 Captain Arthur Phillip assumed office as Governor of New South Wales on 7 February 1788, when the Colony of New South Wales, the first British settlement in Australia, was formally proclaimed.
 The early colonial governors held an almost autocratic power due to the distance from and poor communications with Great Britain, until 1824 when the New South Wales Legislative Council, Australia's first legislative body, was appointed to advise the governor.

 Between 1850 and 1861, the Governor of New South Wales was titled Governor-General, in an early attempt at federalism imposed by Earl Grey.
 All communication between the Australian colonies and the British Government was meant to go through the Governor-General, and the other colonies had lieutenant-Governors.
 As South Australia (1836), Tasmania (January 1855) and Victoria (May 1855) obtained responsible government, their lieutenant-Governors were replaced by Governors.
 Although he had ceased acting as a Governor-General, Sir William Denison retained the title until his retirement in 1861.

 The six British colonies in Australia joined to form the Commonwealth of Australia in 1901.
 New South Wales and the other colonies became states in the federal system under the Constitution of Australia.
-In 1902, the New South Wales Constitution Act 1902 confirmed the modern system of government of New South Wales as a state, including defining the role of the governor as the monarch's representative, who acts by and with the advice of the Executive Council.
-Like the new federal Governor-General and the other state governors, in the first years after federation, the governor of New South Wales continued to act both as a constitutional head of the state, and as a liaison between the government and the imperial government in London.
-However, the British government's involvement in Australian affairs gradually reduced in the next few years.
+In 1902, the New South Wales Constitution Act 1902 confirmed the modern system of government of New South Wales as a state.
+Like the new federal Governor-General and the other state governors, in the first years after federation, the governor of New South Wales continued to act both in their constitutional role, and as a liaison between the local government and the imperial government in London.